-Although poverty is a common phenomenon in Nigeria, it is dynamically spread across the 36 contiguous states of the federation.
-As shown in the Figure 5, Lagos State is relatively the least affected by the phenomenon with 22.9%.
+Moreover, although poverty is a common phenomenon in Nigeria, but it is dynamically spread across the 36 contiguous States of the Federation.
+As shown in the table 10.1 below, Lagos State is relatively the least affected by the phenomenon with 22.9%.
 On the other extreme, however, Jigawa State recorded the highest poverty rate at 77.5%, while Sokoto State hit 72.5%.
 A critical observation of the report is clearly revealing that poverty has gained wider breeding ground in the Muslim Northern part of Nigeria than in the predominantly Christian South.